Circularly polarized scalar induced gravitational waves from the Chern-Simons modified gravity: Examples with concrete forms for the power spectrum of the curvature perturbation

-At lower frequencies, the contribution from the CS term is negligible mainly due to the extra term of $k^4$ in $I^A_{\mathrm{PV}}$, and thus $|\Pi|\ll 1$.
-With the increasing of frequency, the contribution to $\Omega_{\mathrm{GW}}$ attributed to the CS term becomes comparable with that from GR, gradually, and thus $|\Pi|$ becomes large.
-At higher frequencies, the contribution from the CS term is dominant, therefore the degree of the circular polarization is negligible again.
-A special point is at $f=2f_p/\sqrt{3}$, there is a divergence in the contribution of GR, the contribution from the CS term and GR is comparable with each other again, which results in a large $|\Pi|$.
+At lower frequencies, the contribution to the degree of the circular polarization $\Pi$ from the CS term is negligible, i.e., $|\Pi|\ll 1$, which is mainly because the extra term $z_0k\ll1$ in $I^A_{\mathrm{PV}}$.
+As the frequency increases, the contribution to $\Omega_{\mathrm{GW}}$ attributed to the CS term becomes comparable with that from GR gradually, and thus $|\Pi|$ becomes large.
+When $z_0 k \sim \mathcal{O}(1)$, i.e, at frequency $f\simeq 10^{-3}$Hz, we obtain the maximum of the degree of the circular polarization, $|\Pi|\simeq 1$, as shown in Fig. \ref{fig:GWs1}.